rabbitmq/rabbitmq-server/deps/rabbitmq_sharding/README.md

 ### What strategy is used for picking the queue name ###

-When you issue a `basic.consume`, the plugin will randomly choose a local sharded queue to return from.
+When you issue a `basic.consume`, the plugin will choose the queue with the least amount of consumers.
+The queue will be local to the broker your client is connected to.
 Of course the local sharded queue will be part of the set of queues that belong to the chosen shard.
-In the future the plugin would allow users to specify different strategies for selecting queues.
-A valid strategy could be to choose the queue with least consumers.

 ## Configuration parameters ##